-Roasted Butternut Squash Soup with Bacon Croutons is the surefire way to kill it at Thanksgiving this year.
+Roasted Butternut Squash Soup with Bacon Croutons is the surefire way to get everyone to the table on a chilly night.
 The creamy soup paired with crunchy bacon fat croutons make this the ultimate way to celebrate fall with friends and family.
+Serves 4.

 I think I just found a soup I could live off of for the rest of my life… and be happy about it.
 It could mostly be because there’s bacon.
 And croutons soaked in bacon grease.
 But that’s besides the point.

-I have SO many ideas this year and I’ll never get to all of them.
+I have SO many ideas for recipes this year and I’ll never get to all of them.
+But rest assured that there is a lot of festive goodness coming your way, from Halloween straight through the New Year!

 This roasted butternut squash soup was at the very top of my list so it’s the first one gracing the blog!
 I love butternut squash.
 Usually by now I make it over to my favorite Italian place for their butternut squash soup, but time continues to get the best of me and I just haven’t had the chance.